04.17.2025Articles

 1. The Science Behind Enzyme-Modified Cheese

 Enzyme-modified cheese (EMC) is made using a process that involves precise biochemical reactions.
-This uses specific enzymes to speed up and control the development of cheese flavor, providing a highly effective alternative to traditional aging methods.
+This technology uses specific enzymes to speed up and control the development of cheese flavor, providing a highly effective alternative to traditional aging methods that can take months or even years to achieve similar results.

 Understanding the Biochemical Process

-• Proteins – Complex protein structures are broken down into smaller compounds
+• Proteins – Complex protein structures are systematically broken down into smaller, more flavorful compounds including peptides and amino acids

-• Fats – Triglycerides are broken down into flavor-rich components
+• Fats – Triglycerides are hydrolyzed into flavor-rich components such as free fatty acids and glycerol

-These reactions naturally occur during the traditional aging process of cheese, but with EMC technology, we can accelerate and control them by using carefully selected enzymes.
+These reactions naturally occur during the traditional aging process of cheese, but with EMC technology, manufacturers can accelerate and precisely control them by using carefully selected enzymes.
+This controlled approach allows for consistent quality and the development of specific flavor profiles that would be difficult to achieve through natural aging alone.

 How Enzymes Work in EMC Production

-The main enzymes used in making EMC have specific ways of functioning:
+The main enzymes used in making EMC have specific mechanisms of action that contribute to both flavor development and functional improvements:

 • Proteases